Skip to main content

 Gain Storytelling Skills for the Digital Age

-In the Center for Experiential Narrative Technologies (CENT), Point Park University students will receive training in cutting-edge technologies and art in order to design immersive user experiences.
+In the Center for Experiential Narrative Technologies (CENT), Point Park University students will receive training in cutting-edge technologies and art to design immersive user experiences.

 Working with emerging technologies such as virtual reality, augmented reality, generative artificial intelligence and immersive media, students will learn innovative storytelling techniques that can be applied to fields such as entertainment, edutainment, social media and others.